VirtuosoResearch/nnhessian/README.md

-# NNHessian

-`NNHessian` is a PyTorch-based utility for estimating the Hessian properties of a neural network model.
+`nnhessian` is a PyTorch-based utility for estimating the Hessian properties of a neural network model.
 The goal is to build an interface for utilizing the spectral statistics of Neural Network Hessians to analyze generalization and optimization properties of black-box models such as large language models.
 It supports Hutchinson trace estimation, power iteration for maximum eigenvalue, and other spectral analysis tools.
 This project is currently work in progress.